 Compliance meets flexibility with remote monitoring.

-Today’s technology has made it possible for teams across geographical boundaries to complete projects without being directly onsite.
+Today’s technology has made it possible for teams across geographical boundaries to complete projects without being directly on site.
 Clinical trial monitoring has been undergoing a slow transformation for years.
-The U.S. Food and Drug Administration (FDA) recommended the adoption of remote monitoring in August 2013 to improve data quality, increase efficiency, and reduce costs of clinical trials.
+The U.S. Food and Drug Administration (FDA) recommended the adoption of remote monitoring in August 2013 to improve data quality, increase efficiency, and reduce the costs of clinical trials.
 In response to the pandemic, recent FDA guidance further supported remote monitoring.
-“If planned on-site monitoring visits are no longer possible, sponsors should consider optimizing use of central and remote monitoring programs to maintain oversight of clinical trials.”
+“If planned on-site monitoring visits are no longer possible, sponsors should consider optimizing the use of central and remote monitoring programs to maintain oversight of clinical trials.”

 According to a recent WCG site survey, “almost two-thirds (61%) of sites surveyed said they planned to continue using remote coordinators after the pandemic.
 Pre-pandemic, only 15% used remote coordinators.”
 Remote trial monitoring is also seeing an upward trend, with the number of sites that would allow sponsors or CROs to conduct remote monitoring jumping to 93% from the pre-COVID level of 74%.

 Results of a 2020 research site survey administered by CRIO revealed that “Nearly two-thirds of sites prohibit on-site monitoring,” and “91% of sites would utilize an eSource system furnished by the sponsor to facilitate remote monitoring.”

 These results all signal site’s ability and willingness to implement remote monitoring technologies.
 The time and travel costs saved are certainly undeniable using FDA compliant software like CRIO’s eSource.